caveJyn/aV-agentVooc/README.md

 - 📚 Document ingestion and interaction.
 - 💾 Retrievable memory and document store
 - 🚀 Extensible with custom plugins and clients.
-- 📦 Integrated with Sanity CMS, Stripe, and SuperTokens.
+- 📦 Integrated with Sanity CMS, Stripe, and Clerk.

 ## Video Tutorials